Ebert-Hanke/autoeq2camilladsp/readme.md

 C -- -8 dB --> F[Lowpass Filter 700 Hz] -->B
 ```

-This preset is based on the analogue implementation by [Pow Chu Moy](https://jourshifi.wordpress.com/2016/03/17/the-hero-of-diy-audio-pow-chu-moy/) who designed an [An Acoustic Simulator For Headphone Amplifiers](https://headwizememorial.wordpress.com/2018/03/09/an-acoustic-simulator-for-headphone-amplifiers/) which in turn is based on the implementation by [Siegfried Linkwitz](https://en.wikipedia.org/wiki/Siegfried_Linkwitz) which was published as [Improved Headphone Listening](https://www.linkwitzlab.com/headphone-xfeed.htm) 1973 in Audio.
+This preset is based on the analogue implementation by [Pow Chu Moy](https://jourshifi.wordpress.com/2016/03/17/the-hero-of-diy-audio-pow-chu-moy/) who designed [An Acoustic Simulator For Headphone Amplifiers](https://headwizememorial.wordpress.com/2018/03/09/an-acoustic-simulator-for-headphone-amplifiers/) which in turn is based on the implementation by [Siegfried Linkwitz](https://en.wikipedia.org/wiki/Siegfried_Linkwitz) which was published as [Improved Headphone Listening](https://www.linkwitzlab.com/headphone-xfeed.htm) 1973 in Audio.

 The DSP version of this draws from Boris Mikhaylov's [Bauer stereophonic-to-binuaral DSP / bs2b](http://bs2b.sourceforge.net) implementation in the widely used `bs2b`.